 Robert Melgar (rear), Matthew Farris, Gretchen Dunham, Jennifer Butt

 Amy Costine, a graduate assistant at the Center for Historic Preservation at Middle Tennessee State University, curated the exhibit of twenty-two 16" x 20" framed photos.
 This exhibit is available, with or without customized display easels, to public venues across the state.
-There is no charge to reserve the exhibit, though venues are usually asked to pay transportation costs to the next exhibit site.
-For more information, to reserve the exhibit for up to three months or to make a donation toward exhibit costs, contact Marge Davis at (615) 758-8647 or firstname.lastname@example.org.
+There is no charge to reserve the exhibit, though venues are asked to pay costs to deliver the two photo crates to the next exhibit site.
+For more information or to reserve the exhibit, contact Marge Davis at email@example.com.

 The two images in this special category (included in the photo exhibit) help tell a story that is almost as vital as the story of the war itself: They embody the challenges facing Civil War sites and structures threatened by everything from termites to urban sprawl.